howed-neighbor/CS467/README.md

 ### Demonstration

-  As mentioned above, any endpoint that can access our user data will be able to see the userData column in plaintext.
+  Any endpoint that can access our user data will be able to see the userData column in plaintext.
 (Users on the OSU VPN can use the exploit in the [Broken Authentication](#2-broken-authentication) section to access this data.)

   > <img src="https://github.com/howed-neighbor/CS467/blob/main/public/readmeImages/userData.PNG">